 And, although some electric motorcycles are silky silent, others are noisier than you think.
 The Harley-Davidson Livewire offers what they describe as a “new signature sound”.
-Although it’s very different to the traditional Harley sound you’re used to, it’s certainly not silent.
+Although it’s very different from the traditional Harley sound you’re used to - it’s certainly not silent.

 Some electric motorcycles are set to emit an artificial engine sound that you can even adjust yourself, such as the Kymco SuperNEX concept, so you can decide if you want a quiet ride or an epic roar!